-In the event of a drop occasioned by extenuating circumstances such as serious illness or a mandatory work-shift change, a student will be refunded 50% of the tuition ONLY.
+In the event of a drop occasioned by extenuating circumstances such as serious illness or a mandatory work-shift change, a student may be refunded 50% of the tuition ONLY.
 Documentation indicating that the circumstances of the drop occurred prior to the last two weeks of the semester must be submitted during that session using the Petition for Tuition Refund form.

 If the student paid tuition and/or fees entirely out of personal funds and received no financial aid funds, any refund will go directly to the student.